gojek/ziggurat/README.md

 timeouts after every retry increase by a factor of 2.
 So, if your configured timeout is 100ms the backoffs will have timeouts as
 `200, 300, 700, 1500 ..`.
 These timeouts are calculated using the formula `(queue-timeout-ms * ((2**exponent) - 1))` where `exponent` falls in this range `[1,(min 25, configured-retry-count)]`.

-The number of retries possible in this case are capped at 25.
+~~The number of retries possible in this case are capped at 25.~~

+**_Note: Due to a bug in Ziggurat ([Issue 186](https://github.com/gojek/ziggurat/issues/186)), the max retries possible (with a timeout value of 5000 milliseconds) is 18.
+This number will vary if timeout value is increased or decreased.
+Ziggurat Team is trying to fix this ASAP.
+Please get in touch with Ziggurat Team to verify if your configuration is correct._**

 The number of queues created in the RabbitMQ are equal to the configured-retry-count or 25, whichever is smaller.

 Exponential retries can be configured as described below.